CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    >**Note**: Continue clicking on **+Code** after each comment till the last task of this exercise.

-1. Type the below comment, press "tab", then press "enter" to get the output similar to the below image and click on **Run** button to execute the cell.
+1. Type the below comment, Press "enter" to get into the next line and review the suggestion, and press "tab" to get the output similar to the below image and click on **Run** button to execute the cell.

    ```
    # Show the new column